binlecode/swaggydoc/README.md

 ## Contributing

-Before you can run any other commands, you will have to obtain the swagger assets.
+Before you can run any other commands, you will have to obtain the swagger-ui assets.

 ```bash
 ./bowerize.sh